 57 billion is not the number of vegans in the world, but the number of animals eaten by humans per year (and that doesn’t include aquatic animals, which number an extra trillion p.a.).
 That’s a hell of a lot of suffering.
 (See the home page for current data – much higher now.)

 And that’s without all the welfare issues in relation to our rearing, treatment, transportation and killing of animals.
 It’s hard to justify ethically the consuming of meat and animal products in the affluent Western world; and it’s also not necessary for good health.

 Meat-eating is also not an efficient use of land.
 To feed an equivalent number of people on a non-animal-based diet would use only one-tenth of the land we currently use.
 Of course, this would also address global hunger, AND allow rewilding. (it should be said that we also need to address population growth, and these figures shouldn’t condone the latter.)
-And we know that intensive animal farming contributes immensely to climate change, soil erosion and water pollution.
+And we know that intensive animal farming contributes immensely to deforestation, climate change, soil erosion and water pollution.